Plans to resettle evacuees from Tonga's volcanic eruption | Loop Tonga

 “The older generation still have a strong link to where they grew up.
 But slowly we are trying to convince them they have to do it for their grandchildren and their children.”

-The $15 million dollar initiative is being led by the Tongan King and Queen and is expected to be completed in around two years.
+The $15 million (US$6.3 million) initiative is being led by the Tongan King and Queen and is expected to be completed in around two years.